Ask Paul: What should I do with my inheritance?

 Related Stories

-Paul Clitheroe AM is founder and editorial adviser of Money magazine.
+Paul Clitheroe AM is Money's founder and editorial adviser.
 He is one of Australia's leading financial voices, responsible for bringing financial insight to Australians through personal finance books, the Money TV show, and this publication, which he established in 1999.
-Paul is the chair of the Australian Government Financial Literacy Board and is chairman of InvestSMART Financial Services.
+Paul is the chair of Ecstra, an independent charitable foundation building financial wellbeing of Australians.
+He is chairman of InvestSMART Financial Services, and was chair of the Australian Government Financial Literacy Board and Financial Literacy Australia from 2004 to 2019.
 He is the chair of Financial Literacy at Macquarie University where he is also a Professor with the School of Business and Economics.
 Ask Paul your money question.
 Unfortunately Paul cannot respond to questions posted in the comments section.
 View our disclaimer.